 The Corporation leases its principal executive offices from Huei Tsai, Ph.D., the Vice President of Biometrics of the Corporation.
 Pursuant to such lease, the Corporation pays Dr. Tsai base rent of \$186,200 per annum (subject to escalation in subsequent years) and is liable for its proportionate share of real estate taxes levied and certain operation and maintenance expenses incurred with respect to the building in which the Corporation's offices are located.
 The Corporation believes that the terms of its lease with Dr. Tsai are comparable to the terms that would be obtained form an unrelated third party lessor.
-The space leased by the Corporation was renovated in part by a construction.
+The space leased by the Corporation was renovated in part by a construction company owned by the spouse of Cynthia Davis, the Controller of the Corporation.
 The cost of such portion of the renovations was approximately \$60,000, of which \$25,000 was paid by Dr. Tsai pursuant to the terms of the Corporation's space lease.